Divorce in Retirement: Does Divorce Impact Social Security Benefits?

-In essence, if you have been married 10 years or more, you will likely continue to receive your share of the Social Security benefits.
-You would not get your ex's benefits if you were married for less than ten years.
+If your marriage lasted 10 years or more, you will likely continue to receive your share of the Social Security spousal benefits.
+You would not get your ex's benefits if you were married for less than 10 years.
 Getting remarried and other factors can change your benefits.

-It's not too complicated, but make sure you understand your rights and take care of these things right away during a divorce.
+It's not too complicated, but ensure you understand your rights and take care of them immediately during a divorce.

 How Much Social Security Does an Ex-Spouse Get?

 This is essential to know during your divorce financial planning.
-You will need to get your spouse's or ex-spouse's Social Security benefits statement to understand what exists in their retirement savings.
-This is especially important if you do not have your own earnings or work history.
+You must get your spouse's or ex-spouse's Social Security retirement benefits statement to understand what exists in their retirement savings.
+This is especially important if you have no earnings record or work history.

-When you reach full retirement age, you will receive full or unreduced benefits and 50% of the retirement savings account.
-If you have your own benefits, you will typically receive that amount first.
-If your spouse has a higher benefit than you, you will also get money from your spouse's record.
+When you reach full retirement age (FRA), you will get unreduced or full benefits and 50% of the retirement savings account.
+If you have your own work record benefits, you will typically receive that amount first.
+You will also get money from your spouse's record if your spouse has a higher benefit.

-Currently, full retirement age is age 66 and will soon be age 67.
-You can ask to receive Social Security benefits as young as 62 years old, but the amount you receive will be reduced.
-If you or your spouse delays their retirement age, then you might be eligible for delayed retirement credits.
+The full retirement age is 67 for anyone born after 1960.
+You can ask to receive Social Security benefits as young as 62 years old, but you'll get a lower amount.
+You might be eligible for delayed retirement credits if you or your spouse delay your retirement age.
 These increase your monthly benefit.

 Can You Continue to Collect Social Security After Divorcing Your Spouse?